TobiasNx/metafacturewiki/Flux-user-guide.md

 To some commands, the entire environment can be given as argument.
 This is done with the `*` character: `morph("morphdef.xml", *)`.
 In this case Metamorph gains access to all variable assignments made in Flux.
 (See also [[Metamorph-Definition-Language#parameters-to-metamorph-definitions]]).

 Note that unlike shell pipes, the data flowing between Flux commands is _typed_.
-This means that only commands with matching signatures can be matched.
+This means that only commands with matching signatures can be combined.
 To lookup the signatures, execute Flux without arguments.
 It will list all available commands, including signatures.

 ## Getting Help and Inspiration
 1. If executed without arguments, Flux will display a short help text along with a list of all registered commands.